(As at February 2022)

 - $40,000 towards Cronulla traffic study

-- Major upgrade of Cronulla High School (in planning)
+- Major upgrade of Cronulla High School (in progress)

-- Air conditioning installation and upgrade at Caringbah, Kirrawee and Woolooware High Schools (due 2021) and Kurnell Public School.
+- Air conditioning installation and upgrade at Caringbah, Kirrawee and Woolooware High Schools (in progress) and Kurnell Public School.

 - Lifts at Cronulla, Kirrawee and Woolooware High Schools; Gymea Bay Public School; and Jacaranda Preschool.